 manner complained of is not authorized by the copyright

-owner, its agent, or the law. - (vi) A statement that the information in the
+• (vi) A statement that the information in the

 notification is accurate, and under penalty of perjury,